Lower Cape May Regional High School: Athletics

 The Lower Cape May Regional High School Caper Tigers compete in the Atlantic Division of the Cape-Atlantic League, an athletic conference comprised of both parochial and public high schools located in Atlantic, Cape May, Cumberland and Gloucester counties, and operates under the aegis of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 594 students in grades 10-12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
 The football team competes in the Royal Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

-The boys' wrestling team won the South Jersey Group III state sectional championship in 1982.
+The boys' wrestling team won the South Jersey Group III state sectional championship in 1982 and won the South Jersey Group II sectional title in 2024 and 2026.

 In 2015, the girls' basketball team won the South Jersey Group II state sectional title with a 58-55 overtime win over Sterling High School, earning the program's first state championship.

 Administration

 The school's principal is Lawrence Ziemba.
-His core administration team includes two vice principals.
+His core administration team includes two vice principals and the athletic director.

 Student body

-In 2012 there were 85 students of LCMR High living in Cape May City.
-In 2013 this number fell to 65.
+In 2012, there were 85 students of the high school living in Cape May City, which fell to 65 the following year.